One of the great things about the garden is that it’s miles away from the technology that distracts us inside the home.

 Give each child a bowl and put a blob of lard into it.
 Add muesli, dried fruit, mixed seeds or mixed bird feed.
 You should aim for one part lard to two parts feed.

-Then get the children to use their hands to mush everything together.
+Then get the kids to use their hands to mush everything together.
 Try to push the feed right through the lard until the two are really well mixed.

 Shape the mixture into a ball.
 Push your thumbs into the top of the ball and gently break it in half.
 Add a loop of string in the middle and squish the ball back together.
 It should make a ‘bauble’ for the birds!